 \section{Conclusion and open questions}

-Our main result is that allowing black jellies renders \textsc{Jelly} PSPACE-Complete even when all the other jellies are the same colour, by indirect reduction from the \textsc{NCL} problem, using related works on \textsc{Hanano} and the concept of visibility representations to circumvent the effects of gravity.
+Our main result is that allowing black jellies renders \textsc{Jelly} PSPACE-complete even when all the other jellies have the same colour, by indirect reduction from the \textsc{NCL} problem, using related work on \textsc{Hanano} and the concept of visibility representations to circumvent the effects of gravity.

-We have also shown that both \textsc{Jelly} and \textsc{Hanano} are NP-Hard even with one colour and a restricted number of columns, as well as for a restricted number of lines, and that in the case of \textsc{Jelly} allowing a second colour results in a stronger bound and going from a quadratic to a linear reduction. \\
+We have also shown that both \textsc{Jelly} and \textsc{Hanano} are NP-hard even with one colour and a restricted number of columns, as well as for a restricted number of lines.
+In the case of \textsc{Jelly}, allowing a second colour results in a stronger bound and going from a quadratic to a linear reduction.

-However, the following open questions remain: \begin{enumerate} \item {Is there a constant $c$ such that 1-Colour \textsc{Hanano} with $c$ columns is in NP?
-Or is it still PSPACE-Hard even with this restriction?} \item {Is there a constant $c$ such that 1-Colour \textsc{Hanano} with $c$ lines is in NP?
-Or is it still PSPACE-Hard even with this restriction?} \item {Is \textsc{Jelly} with a constant, greater than one, number of colours still PSPACE-Complete if black jellies cannot be used?} \item {Is there a constant $c$, to be determined, such that restricting our 1-Colour games to levels of $c$ columns or $c$ lines allows for a polynomial algorithm?} \end{enumerate}
+However, the following open questions remain: \begin{enumerate} \item {Is there a constant $c$ such that 1-Colour \textsc{Hanano} with $c$ columns, or with $c$ lines, is in NP?
+For which we can prove PSPACE-hardness?} \item {Is \textsc{Jelly} with a constant, greater than one, number of colours still PSPACE-complete if black jellies cannot be used?} \item {Is 1-Colour \textsc{Jelly} with black jellies still PSPACE-hard if black jellies are rectangular?
+Same question for the NP-hardness of 1-Colour \textsc{Hanano} with a restricted number of lines.} \item {Is there a constant $c$ such that restricting 1-Colour \textsc{Jelly} or 1-Colour \textsc{Hanano} to levels of $c$ columns or $c$ lines allows for a polynomial-time algorithm?} \end{enumerate}

 The mechanism of gravity also opens interesting questions about the complexity of the games when this constraint is ignored or at least relaxed.
-The puzzle game Yugo, a variant of Jelly-No where the jellies are allowed to move vertically by climbing on half-blocks, was recently shown by Naoya Kano, Katsuhisa Yamanaka and Takashi Hirayama\cite{yugo} to be PSPACE-Complete with an unbounded number of colours.
-It would be interesting to know whether the 1-Colour restriction of this game remains PSPACE-Complete.
+The puzzle game Yugo, a variant of Jelly-No where jellies are allowed to move vertically by climbing on half-blocks, was recently shown by Naoya Kano, Katsuhisa Yamanaka and Takashi Hirayama \cite{yugo} to be PSPACE-complete with an unbounded number of colours.
+It would be interesting to know whether the 1-Colour restriction of this game remains PSPACE-complete.